-- 17.2.
-Goods or assets may be disposed of via public auction, including electronic auctions, without further specific consent being sought provided the following conditions are met: - a.
-The council owns the item and has the right to sell it b.
-Appropriate market research has been carried out to establish the estimated value of the item and verified by Procurement

-- c.
-The estimated value of the item to be auctioned does not exceed £10,000 - d.
-A reasonable reserve price is set for the item based on the estimated value - e.
-The item is withdrawn from sale if it does not reach its reserve price - f.
-The item is in good working condition and fit for purpose, and complies with relevant legislation, in particular: - Any electrical item bears a valid Electrical Safety Check label, completed by a registered electrician who is registered on the Kite Mark Scheme, the Electrical Safety Register, or the Electric Safe Register.
-The date of the inspection on the label must not be more than 12 months prior to the date of sale. - Any item of furniture complies with the Furniture and Furnishings (Fire Safety) Regulations 2010.
-Any item of furniture, with the exception of mattresses and bed bases, will have a permanent label in compliance with the regulations. - Any computer or data storage device is adequately wiped of data, to ensure that no information, particularly personal data, remains on the device. - g.
-When an item is disposed of, any listing or description of it must NOT give any indication that the Council provides any guarantee for the product or any promise to make good any defects.
-All items are to be carefully and truthfully described in detail and any known defects highlighted.
-The following or similar wording must be prominent within the listing or description:
+- 16.2.17.2.
+Goods or assets may be disposed of via public auction, whether throughincluding electronic auctions such as eBay or otherwise, without further specific consent being sought provided the following conditions are met; - a.
+The council owns the item and has the right to sell it; - b.
+Appropriate market research has been carried out to establish the estimated value of the item_and verified by procurement officers; - c.
+The estimated value of the item to be auctioned does not exceed £10,000; - d.
+A reasonable reserve price is set for the item based on the estimated value; - e.
+The item is withdrawn from sale if it does not reach its reserve price; - f.
+The item is in good working condition and fit for purpose, and complies with relevant legislation, in particular: - any electrical item bears a valid Electrical Safety Check label, completed by a registered electrician who is registered on the Kite Mark Scheme, the Electrical Safety Register, or the Electric Safe Register.
+The date of the inspection on the label must not be more than 12 months prior to the date of sale. - any item of furniture complies with the Furniture and Furnishings (Fire Safety) Regulations 2010.
+Any item of furniture, with the exception of mattresses and bed bases, will have a permanent label in compliance with the regulations.